nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [containiq.com: Troubleshooting ‘terminated with exit code 1’ error](https://www.containiq.com/post/terminated-with-exit-code-1) Sometimes Kubernetes pods die, leaving behind only cryptic messages such as “terminated with exit code 1”.
 In this guide, you’ll learn what this error indicates and how to troubleshoot it.

+## Pod in Terminating or Unknown Status

+- [tonylixu.medium.com: K8s Troubleshooting — Pod in Terminating or Unknown Status](https://tonylixu.medium.com/k8s-troubleshooting-pod-in-terminating-or-unknown-status-2878f6ec66b8) K8s Troubleshooting handbook

 ## OOM Kills

 - [medium.com/@reefland: Tracking Down “Invisible” OOM Kills in Kubernetes](https://medium.com/@reefland/tracking-down-invisible-oom-kills-in-kubernetes-192a3de33a60) An “Invisible” OOM Kill happens when a child process in a container is killed, not the init process.
 It is “invisible” to Kubernetes and not detected.
 What is OOM? well.. not a good thing.
 - [baykara.medium.com: A Gentle Inspection of OOMKilled in Kubernetes](https://baykara.medium.com/a-gentle-inspection-of-oomkilled-in-kubernetes-4b4124cd23a8) Quality of Service in Kubernetes
+- [cloudyuga.guru: How does Kubernetes assign QoS class to pods through OOM score?](https://cloudyuga.guru/hands_on_lab/k8s-qos-oomkilled) This article discusses how to handle OOMKilled errors and how to configure Pod QoS to avoid them

 ## Pause Container